Current State of the Corporate Mezzanine Market

 Diversification from Private Equity and Direct Lending

 Mezzanine provides investors with significant diversification from private equity investment return characteristics, as the mezzanine market, unlike private equity and direct lending funds, is not solely reliant on leveraged buyout transactions to deploy capital.
 In addition to financing change of control transactions, mezzanine financing can also be used for refinancing, recapitalization, growth financing, and acquisitions.
 These non-buyout transactions often pose less risk than an LBO as leverage levels are typically lower and there is less pressure for rapid growth or change of business strategy in pursuit of value creation.
-While many mezzanine funds do not have the breadth of resources or direct calling network to pursue non-sponsored deal flow, PPC differentiates itself through a history of executing and managing non-sponsored transactions, where it partners directly with management teams to deploy capital.
+While many mezzanine funds do not have the breadth of resources or direct calling network to pursue non-sponsored deal flow, we differentiate ourselves through a history of executing and managing non-sponsored transactions, where we partner directly with management teams to deploy capital.

 Additionally, mezzanine returns can match or exceed those of private equity returns in a challenging environment.
 The priority position of mezzanine debt in a capital structure allows for the possibility of a restructuring where the mezzanine holder receives substantial value while existing equity is meaningfully diluted.